groovy-sky/what-is-my-ip/README.md

 ## Introduction

-This repository contains the Python script which you can use to run on Azure Functions to obtain your public IP address.
+This repository contains the Python script which you can use to run on Azure Functions to obtain your public IPv4 address.
 The code is stored in [one file](/http/__init__.py), which looks following:

 ![](/function.png)